Acrylico/JasmineDemo/README.md

-How to get this thing up and running!
+How to get this thing up and running:

 1. bower install
 2. npm install
 3. gulp
-(If you plan to make changes to the source code)
+4. gulp watch   (If you plan to make changes to the source code)
-4. gulp watch